 It’s five thousand degrees and we’re scorching hot, so we found a cafe to hide out in and sat down with a couple of beers, trying to cool down.
 Because beer is far more effective at that than water… right?! … Anyway, this ridiculous dog plopped out of the cafe door and I froze.
 Look at it.
 Really look at that face.
 It’s so fluffy, look at its stubby little legs and fluffy marshmallow feet.
 Look at its round little teddy bear ears and its spotty button nose.
 This dog is the cutest dog in the history of dogs.

 This guy was rocking down the street in Tunxi and he was ON A MISSION.
 His hair reminds me of those old-school video clips, remember the ones where Mariah Carey has a fan on her and her hair is going everywhere?
 This dog has that going on!
-He was roving around town on his own but he was very clearly on-duty and knew exactly where he was going and wasn’t stopping for nobody.
+He was roving around town on his own but he was very clearly on duty and knew exactly where he was going and wasn’t stopping for anybody.

 Hong Kong dogs